functionland/blog/photos-intro-dev-to/README.md

 [Telegram](https://t.me/functionland) and
 [YouTube](https://www.youtube.com/channel/UCAyjxikGGQTcJvjrhZyYhpA).

-This is still at prototype stage and not ready for prime time, but we wanted to share early to hear your valuable feedback and hopefully have those of you who are interested join us to build a community around an ambitious yet noble goal:
+Photos is still at prototype stage and not ready for prime time, but we wanted to share early to hear your valuable feedback and hopefully have those of you who are interested join us to build a community around an ambitious yet noble goal: